 Included in the state's evidence gathered for the fraud case are nearly a dozen similar accounts from parents telling investigators what they and their kids experienced in Schneider’s office:

 That man doctor threw me."

 "He choked me and pulled my teeth."

 The Office of the Attorney General Medicaid Fraud Control Unit interviewed them as a part of its investigation of the dentist.
 Parents of Schneider's patients recounted hearing screams, children injured during procedures, and children getting procedures the parents didn't even know about.

 One parent told investigators they took their child to Schneider's office for a procedure they were told would only take 30 minutes.
-After three hours, the parent went to the window three times, and an assistant finally said there was an incident.
+After three hours, they went to the window three times, and an assistant finally told them there was an incident.

 When the parent was finally able to see the child, the child was hyperventilating and had marks, scratches and blood all over.